pbs-assess/gfiphc/README.md

 1. Re-run `data-raw/iphc-****-data.Rmd` again to use all the finalised saved data, and commit its .pdf file.

+1. Update the two tables above of what data are available each year and what Series can be made, checking with vignettes.
+Add notes as necessary (e.g. 2021 only subsampled off WCVI).

 1. Update version number.

 ## Citation